- TypeScript 92.9%

 bun run build

-bun run dist/cli.bundle.js -- example
+bun run tests

 Change Management